Assured autonomy: How operations research powers and orchestrates generative AI systems: Introduction

 \section{Introduction}

-Artificial intelligence (AI) is crossing a practical threshold: it is moving from advice to action.
-The question for many organizations is no longer whether generative AI (GenAI) can draft text or write code, but whether an agent can operate---place orders, route vehicles, allocate clinical resources, balance power grids, coordinate multi-echelon logistics---under real constraints and real uncertainty.
+Artificial intelligence (AI) is moving from advice to action.
+The question is no longer whether generative AI (GenAI) can draft text or write code, but whether an agent can operate---place orders, route vehicles, allocate clinical resources, balance power grids, coordinate logistics---under real constraints and uncertainty.
 This shift from ``chatbot'' to ``operator'' exposes a paradox that should guide the next decade of Operations Research (OR): greater autonomy demands more structure.
-We call this the autonomy paradox, and it follows from a simple mechanism.
+We call this the \emph{autonomy paradox}.

-Autonomy delivers speed and scale, yet it also amplifies the cost of small errors, hidden constraint violations, and rare failures.
-In high-stakes settings, expected performance is a weak guide: low-probability regimes can dominate social cost, and ``almost always safe'' is not safe enough.
+\look{To address this paradox, we view assured autonomy as an organizational design problem as much as a modeling one.
+An autonomous system is credible only when technical choices are paired with clear decision rights and records that make actions inspectable after deployment.
+In that sense, model quality is necessary, but it is not by itself evidence of safe operation.} \look{The design logic is essential because autonomy delivers speed and scale, yet it also amplifies the cost of small errors, hidden constraint violations, and rare failures.
+In high-stakes settings, expected performance is a weak guide: low-probability regimes can dominate social cost, and ``almost always safe'' is not safe enough.}